-What is the characteristic of the observed solar climate signal?
+What is the characteristic of the solar signal in the Earth's climate system?

-Observations from ground and space are key to improve our knowledge on how the Sun is influencing the Earth's climate.
+Observations from the ground and space are key to improving our knowledge of how the Sun is influencing the Earth's climate.
 Solar irradiance and particle flux measurements are mandatory for constraining the external solar forcing.
 Atmospheric observations provide a benchmark for assessing the representation of solar influence in atmospheric models.
 However, important experimental uncertainties in the quantification of solar forcing drivers, as well as limitations in the extraction of the solar climate signal from atmospheric and oceanic observational records remain.
-SOLARIS-HEPPA aims at concentrating efforts to optimize the exploitation of solar irradiance, particle, and climate observations in a coordinated manner and to provide their link to modeling activities.
+SOLARIS-HEPPA aims at concentrating efforts to optimize the exploitation of solar irradiance, particle, and climate observations and simulations in a coordinated manner and to provide their link to climate forecasts activities.

 What is the mechanism for solar influence on climate?

 Mechanisms for solar influence on climate can generally be divided into radiatively driven and particle driven components.
 Variations of the total solar irradiance (TSI) give raise for the „bottom-up“ mechanism, involving atmosphere-ocean coupling and introducing a positive feedback and enhancement of circulation patterns and precipitation in the tropics.
 The “top-down” stratospheric UV (SSI) mechanism transfers the solar signal from the stratosphere down to the surface by a chain of indirect circulation effects which are induced by variations of stratospheric ozone and related heating.
-Although the nature of radiatiatively driven mechanisms are qualitatively well understood, uncertainties remain particularly with respect to the characterization of regional responses at the surface.
+Although these radiatiatively driven mechanisms are well documented by observations and model studies, large discrepancies between the observed and simulated signals, together with the large spread of model responses, have raised a controversial debate on the efficiency of these mechanisms and on the related model uncertainties.
 The particle driven component is further divided into Energetic Particle Precipitation (EPP) and Cosmic Ray (CR) effects.
-EPP affects primarily the chemical compostion (e.g., NOy and O3) of the mesosphere and lower thermosphere.
-Vertical coupling is reponsible for the transfer of this signal to the lower atmosphere and further down to the surface - a mechanism which is still not fully understood.
+EPP affects primarily the chemical composition (e.g., NOy and O3) of the mesosphere and lower thermosphere.
+Vertical coupling is responsible for the transfer of this chemical signal to the stratosphere, where it adds to the “top-down” mechanism via modulation of ozone-related heating.
 CRs are the main source of ionization in the troposphere, but the connection between ionization and cloud production and therefore convection remains to be demonstrated.
 SOLARIS-HEPPA aims at combining all mechanisms in order to understand their relative importance and achieve a complete picture for solar influence on climate, in particular its importance for decadal scale and regional climate predictions.

 How do the different natural and anthropogenic forcings interact?